open-quantum-safe/boringssl/README.md

 ## Status

-This fork is built on top of [commit df3b58e](https://github.com/google/boringssl/commit/df3b58ea74c50ff785ab902be3b007ff008d3e3c), and adds:
+This fork is built on top of [commit 5bcb626](https://github.com/google/boringssl/commit/5bcb626c847a10e2e631118b637c9db25593cdea), and adds:

-- quantum-safe key exchange to TLS 1.3
+- quantum-safe key exchange
-- hybrid (quantum-safe + elliptic curve) key exchange to TLS 1.3
+- hybrid (quantum-safe + elliptic curve) key exchange
-- quantum-safe digital signatures to TLS 1.3
+- quantum-safe digital signatures
+- hybrid (quantum-safe + RSA / elliptic curve) digital signatures

 **WE DO NOT RECOMMEND RELYING ON THIS FORK IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.** This fork is at an experimental stage, and BoringSSL does not guarantee API or ABI stability.
 See the [Limitations and Security](#limitations-and-security) section below for more information.